Sumitpal16/Node.js/README.md

 Part B — Deploy manually on EC2
 1. Install Node.js and NPM
 2. Transfer Your Application Code
-3. Install Dependencies and Run the Application
+3. Install Dependencies (express) and Run the Application
 4. Configure Security Group and Access

 Part C — ⁠Deploy with script